 The process of creating leather from the vegetable tanning process is slow and labor-intensive.
 It is also an expensive process.
 It likewise, requires a lot of time and a great deal of patience.
 Another disadvantage of tooling leather is its inconsistencies.
 Because it uses hides from different animals, its quality will differ greatly.
 Some may not be the same qualities as the other just because it comes from a different animal.
 Furthermore, there is no artificial protective agent coating on this form of leather.
 As a consequence, it's vulnerable to the elements.

-How to Care for Tooling Leather
+Caring for Tooling Leather

 Tooling leather is an ornamental item.
 It is personal and unique.
 It is likewise expensive.
 You wouldn't want anything as exquisite and expensive as tooling leather to deteriorate too easily.
 Even if the tooling is made of high-quality leather, it will need some tender loving care.
-Here are some ways to properly take care of tooling leather.

 A big disadvantage when it comes to this type of leather is that it has no protective agent coating whatsoever.
 It is therefore vulnerable to the elements like water and the sun.
 It is best to avoid getting the leather wet.
 In case the leather does get wet, you can wipe it dry with a soft dry cloth.
 Allow it to dry in a cool place away from direct sunlight.
 Do not dry your leather by exposing it to heat or hot hair.